us-irs/spacepackets-py/docs/packets.rst

 Telecommands
 ^^^^^^^^^^^^^^^^^^

+This chapter contains some high level information about the :py:class:`spacepackets.ecss.tc.PusTelecommand` class.
 Extended information can be found in `ECSS-E-70-41A`_  on p.42 or in `ECSS-ST-E-70-41C`_ starting at page 442.

 The structure is shown as follows for a ping telecommand using the PUS service 17 with the subervice ID 1.
 This can also be denoted more briefly as TC[17,1].
 The first part